Dime lo ke meldas, te dire lo ke pensas.

-Since their expulsion from Spain in 1492, Sephardic Jews have produced a vast literature—religious and secular, philosophical and fictitious, political and poetic—that provide insight into their worldview in their own language.
+Since their expulsion from Spain in 1492, Sephardic Jews have produced a vast literature—religious and secular, philosophical and fictitious, political and poetic—that provide insight into their worldview in their own language, known as Ladino (Judeo-Spanish or Judezmo).
 Until now, however, the written record of the experiences, anxieties, and aspirations of Sephardic Jews remain dispersed and largely shrouded in mystery.

 As the last generation of native Ladino speakers leaves us, and the present generations no longer have immediate access to their literary and linguistic heritage, we face a major turning point and a choice: relegate to oblivion the language and the world it represents or make a concerted effort to collect, preserve, and disseminate that legacy for future generations, students, and scholars around the world.
-Chaired by Professor Devin Naar, the Sephardic Studies Program of the Stroum Center for Jewish Studies at the University of Washington opts for the latter path by embarking upon the creation of the first interactive digital portal into the Sephardic world.
+Chaired by Professor Devin Naar, the Sephardic Studies Program of the Stroum Center for Jewish Studies housed within the Jackson School of International Studies at the University of Washington opts for the latter path by embarking upon the creation of the first interactive digital portal into the Sephardic world.

 The Sephardic Studies Digital Library and Museum has collected from members of the local Seattle Sephardic community more than 500 original Ladino books and thousands of documents composed in Ladino as well as other relevant languages, such as Ottoman Turkish, Hebrew and French.
 Dating between the 16th and mid-20th centuries, the books already comprise one of the largest Ladino libraries in the United States, with more volumes than the Library of Congress or Harvard University.
-In collaboration with the UW Libraries Digital Initiative Programs, 90 of these volumes have already been digitized.
+In collaboration with the UW Libraries Digital Initiative Programs and orchestrated by the Sephardic Studies Research Coordinator, Ty Alhadeff, several hundred of these volumes have already been digitized.
 The first samples of the digital artifacts are available through the University of Washington Libraries Digital Collections.